wuz75/sustodian/README.md

 There are two separate functionalities in Sustodian: CheckIncar and FindMyFW.
 Both functionalities have parallel versions in Python and Shell Scripts.
 You can use either.

 ## Installation
-git clone this repo to any directory
+git clone this repo to any directory (it is quite slow so just be patient)

 ## Recommended Aliases in ./bashrc: